chainapsis/keplr-wallet/docs/api/README.md

 ## How to detect Keplr

-You can know if Keplr is installed on the user device by checking `window.keplr`.
-If `window.keplr` returns `undefined`, Keplr is not installed (note: sometimes `window.keplr` may return `undefined` even when Keplr is installed if browser is parsing the DOM or the way it runs scripts).
+You can determine whether Keplr is installed on the user device by checking `window.keplr`.
+If `window.keplr` returns `undefined` after document.load, Keplr is not installed.
+There are several ways to wait for the load event to check the status.

-However, `window.keplr` will definitely return `Keplr` if the document's `readyState` is complete or upon document's `load` event if Keplr is installed.

-There are many ways to use Keplr upon the load event.
 Refer to the examples below:

 You can register the function to `window.onload`: